samvera/hyrax/CONTAINERS.md

 The [Hyrax Engine Development](#hyrax-engine-development) is further along than the [Docker Image for Hyrax-based Applications](#docker-image-for-hyrax-based-applications) which is further along than [Deploying to Production](#deploying-to-production).

-There are two options for development environments to run:
+There are three options for development environments to run:

 - [Dassie](#dassie-internal-test-app-with-activefedora) is the default internal test app that will run an ActiveFedora-based Hyrax web application using Fedora 4 as the backend storage.
 See [Troubleshooting Dassie](#troubleshooting-dassie) if you encounter any issues.
 - [Koppie](#koppie-internal-test-app-with-valkyrie-connector-to-postgres) is a newer internal test app that is a Valkyrie-based Hyrax web application that runs with PostGres as backend storage.
 It does not run ActiveFedora or use Fedora 4.
 See [Troubleshooting Koppie](#troubleshooting-koppie) if you encounter any issues.
+- [Sirenia](#sirenia-internal-test-app-with-valkyrie-connector-to-fedora) is Koppie but with Valkyrie configured to use Fedora 6 metadata and storage adapters.

 <!-- NOTE: This title is referenced in the top-level README.md.
 Keep that in mind if you change it. -->
 ## Hyrax Engine Development